Application Management in Grackle

 Utility Commands

-$ grapp fix-perms
+grapp fix-perms APPNAME

 In case you screw up the permissions of your app account's home directory structure, this will chown/chgrp/chmod everything back to their Grackle defaults.

-$ grapp fix-perms-deep
+grapp fix-perms-deep APPNAME

 The same as fix-perms, only it runs recursively into your application's files.
 Useful for solving several Nginx errors that arise from people not setting the right permissions on their files.
 However, this command can be incredibly destructive if you are intentionally using something other than 750/640 in /public_html/, so use with caution!